 This is the total tip for the entire group, not the tip per group member.
 So for a 10-day tour, the guide would be given TL200 to TL300 total from the group as a recognition of his/her excellent service.

-At the end of your bath all the attendants (and there are lots of them) will line up to “bid you goodbye” and expect a tip (if service has been good).
+When you visit a Turkish bath, or Hamam, at the end of your bath all the attendants (and there are lots of them) will line up to “bid you goodbye” and expect a tip (if service has been good).
 Share out among them about 15% of the total price of the services you’ve used.

 If a site guardian performs some special service, such as giving you a personal tour, a tip equivalent to a few dollars is appreciated.